mfaisalkhatri/jsonfilereader/README.md

 **Getting Started**

-This wiki includes all the information you need to get started including setup, usage, advantages, sample test.
+This page includes all the information you need to get started including setup, usage, advantages, sample test.

 **What to do when you need help?**
-* Discuss your queries by writing to us on our mailing list
+* Discuss your queries by writing to me at:
+* Mail: @mohammadfaisalkhatri@gmail.com, Twitter: @mfaisal_khatri, LinkedIn: Mohammad Faisal Khatri
 * If you find any issue which is bottleneck for you, search the issue tracker to see if it is already raised.
 * If not raised, then you can create a new issue with required details as mentioned in the issue template.